 If under-sink food storage seems out of keeping with modern sensibilities, the refrigerator makes an excellent substitute.
 Let bacon grease cool in the skillet, then pour it through a strainer into an airtight container.
 Vintage grease tins, like the one shown here, are common thrift-store finds.
 Several kitchen-gadget companies make updated versions, like this one from Hamilton Beach.
 Both have built-in strainers to filter off the bits that speed spoilage.
 “The more pieces that are in there,” Green says, “the more likely it is to spoil.”
 Even when chilled, bacon grease remains soft and spreadable.
 “It’s a saturated fat, but it’s not a hard saturated fat, like leaf lard,” Green says.
 “If you think about it—belly fat is soft, so bacon grease, which comes from pork belly, is going to be soft refrigerated.”

-When you’re ready to cook, there are as many options for using bacon grease as there are foods.
+When you’re ready to cook, there are as many options for using bacon fat as there are foods.
 “Corn bread, of course—anything with corn,” Green says.
 “Soup, beans, vegetables.
 Use it when browning meat for a braised dish—all the places where you want to get that smoky flavor in.”

 >For seven more ideas from Southern chefs, click here.